Impact drivers are fast becoming part of the standard tool kit for people who do DIY home repairs and improvements.

 And if you already own an impact driver, do you need an impact wrench, or can one tool do both kinds of jobs?

-Since they are both high-torque tools, how are they different?
+Since they both high-torque power tools that look darn near identical in appearance, how are they actually different?

 In this article, we'll take a closer look at the differences between impact drivers and impact wrenches, and what they are most often used for, to explore the similarities and differences between them, and help you decide whether you need one or both tools in your toolkit.

-While an impact driver might seem similar to a cordless drill and look nearly identical to an impact wrench, they are markedly dissimilar in functionality and individual use cases.
+While an impact driver might seem similar to a cordless drill and look nearly identical to an impact wrench, they are markedly dissimilar in functionality.

 A cordless impact driver is typically used for driving screws into heavy-duty materials like studs and sheet metal.
 Impact drivers are smaller and less versatile than cordless drills, but deliver a lot of torque, which means additional power to drive long screws into tough materials quickly, with less effort from the user.

 You can also use impact drivers for drilling holes with a 1/4-inch hexagonal shank and bit drill to suit.
 If you're just drilling a few holes into wood, plastic or aluminum, you'll have very little trouble.
 Although once you go beyond 1/4-inch by utilizing adapters and attempting to drill into heavy metal or hardwood, you'll definitely need bits rated specifically for an impact driver.

 What is an Impact Wrench?

 Just like impact drivers, an impact wrench is a high-torque tool.
 Most impact wrenches have a square drive and deliver percussive rotational force.

 The best way to imagine what an impact wrench does is to imagine that you are trying to loosen a big, tough bolt.